yangzhongke/LessCode.EFCore.StronglyTypedId/README.md

 Install-Package Microsoft.EntityFrameworkCore
 ```

-If the 'Microsoft.EntityFrameworkCore' is not added, Strongly-typed-id classes can be generated, but the valueconverters will not be generated.
+If the 'Microsoft.EntityFrameworkCore' is not added, Strongly-typed-id classes can be generated, but the valueconverter classes will not be generated, and developers should write them manually.

 2. Add Nuget package 'LessCode.EFCore.StronglyTypedIdGenerator' to the project where entity classes reside.